cdfoundation/sig-mlops/roadmap/2022/MLOpsRoadmap2022.md

 </td>
 </tr>
 <tr>
-   <td>Providing mechanisms to treat ML models as part of the broader product/system in which they reside, rather than as independent products.</td>
+<td>Understanding ML models as a part of the broader product(s) in which they reside (rather than as independent products).</td>
-   <td>While significantly more complex in practice, at the simplest level, an ML model can be thought of as a function that takes a set of data inputs and produces a data output (prediction).
-ML predictions are always exposed within the context of a broader user experience (interface), whether that experience is an application, report, or other UI/UX.
-Futher complicating the challenge is that sometimes multiple ML models are used in a single user-facing feature or a single ML model is used in multiple user-facing features.<br/>
+   <td>ML predictions are always exposed within the context of a broader user experience (interface), whether that experience is an application, report, or other UI/UX.<br/><br/>
-   Specific challenges include:<br/>
+  This creates a challenge to manage the ML assets of a product in such a way that:<br/>
-&nbsp &nbsp- Associating specific ML assets with the end system(s)/application(s) in which their predictions are used (both for auditability purposes and practical purposes such as release coordination)<br/>
+&nbsp &nbsp- ML assets can be associated with a product so that consistent governance processes can be applied to the product & its ML assets<br/>
-&nbsp &nbsp- Associating multiple ML assets that depend upon each other<br/>
+&nbsp &nbsp- ML assets can be sold / transferred as a block of IP or re-used in other systems/applications<br/><br/>
-&nbsp &nbsp- Enabling re-use of ML assets across multiple discrete systems/applications<br/>
+  Furthering this challenge is that sometimes multiple ML models are used in a single user-facing feature or a single ML model is used in multiple applications.<br/><br/>
-&nbsp &nbsp- Testing, releasing, and deploying ML assets in tandem with their system/application’s test, release and deployment schedule<br/>
+Other challenges address the technical concerns (linking & releasing ML assets in tandem with software assets, etc).
 </td>
 </tr>
 </table>